 Without the proper amount of calcium, your turtle’s shell and skeletal system will likely be soft.
 Additionally, the turtle’s muscles can have difficulty contracting, including in the heart.
 Turtles will also have the inability to form blood clots.

-5 Reasons Your Turtle’s Shell Is Soft
+The 5 Alternate Reasons Your Turtle’s Shell Is Soft

-1. It is a baby.
+1. It is a baby

 Many turtles are born with a shell that is relatively soft.
 This is completely normal, but you must take extreme caution when holding a young turtle.
 Most turtles won’t fully develop their shell until they have been alive for months, if not years.

-3. The tank has poor lighting.
+3. The tank has poor lighting

-4. The water temperature is too low.
+4. The water temperature is too low

 Water temperature plays a huge role in your turtle’s health.
 Turtle tank water should be between 75 and 86 degrees Fahrenheit.
 The air should be about 10 degrees higher.
 Keep a thermostat within the tank to monitor its temperatures.

-5. It has an infection.
+5. It has an infection

-What To Do If Your Turtle Has a Soft Shell
+What to Do If Your Turtle Has a Soft Shell

 Determine the Cause